HomeDev GuideAPI Reference

 Remove a comment

 You can remove a comment by using the Remove(CommentId) method of the ICommentService.
 This method accepts an instance of the CommentId class.
-It is important to consider that when a comment is deleted all of the descendants of that comment are also deleted.
-When a comment is deleted the parent comment of the deleted comment is updated with the corrected HasChildren and HasVisibleChildren properties.
-When a comment is deleted, the corresponding extension data is also removed from the system.
+It is important to consider that when a comment is deleted, the descendants of that comment are also deleted.
+When a comment is deleted, the parent comment of the deleted comment is updated with the corrected HasChildren and HasVisibleChildren properties.
+When a comment is deleted, the corresponding extension data is removed from the system.

 ICommentService commentService;